 It can be an agent of fossilization creating beautiful fossils, commonly ammonites and brachiopods.

 Pyrite suns are found in slate seams of coal mines.
 These "suns" are flat disc shapes with a radial pattern.
-No one knows exactly how they are formed.
-There are two prevalent theories; one is that they are pyritized fossils of an unknown animal.
+No one knows exactly how they are formed, but there are two prevalent theories.
+One is that they are pyritized fossils of an unknown animal.
 Another is that they are pyrite crystals spread out in the thin seams of slate where they are found.
 Regardless of the method, these beautiful fossils are often a prized specimen in a fossil or mineral collection.

 Because of its abundance in coal, mining operations sometimes leave large amounts of pyrite in tailings.
 Tailings are the leftover “junk rock” that remains after removing the desired coal.
 This causes environmental damage because it reacts with oxygen and water to form sulfuric acid.

 Chemical formula: Iron Sulfide FeS2